 • Ready for download—The report is ready for you to download at any time.

-• Incomplete—The report wasn't processed correctly.
+• Incomplete—The report isn't processed correctly.
 Generate the report again to fix this status.

 You can only have a maximum of 50 reports in this list.
 Future scheduled reports won't run until there are fewer than 50 reports.